What makes a good website? A good website focuses on the basics.

 What makes a website into a good website?
 What makes a good website into a great website?
 Is it design, colors, graphics and flashy animations?
 Not really.
 Good websites and great websites focus on the basics.

 You might spend thousands of dollars on your company website.
 More importantly, you’ll spend many hours of your time.
 So do it right, and make your website ready to take your business higher.
 Flashy designs and animations are fine additions.
-But to make your company website useful for you and your customers, start with functionality, minimalism and high quality content.
+But make your company website useful, for you and your customers.

-How do you use these website basics to deliver results to your business and a good experience for your customers?
+What website basics can you use to deliver results to your business and a good experience for your customers?

 Focus on minimalism